 The following procedures will apply for the approval of publications for the election period during for the 2020 Council elections:

-All proposed publications during the election period must be forwarded to the Chief Operation Office in the first instance.
+All proposed publications during the election period must be forwarded to the Manager Governance & Legal in the first instance.

-The Chief Operating Officer, or someone authorised by the Chief Operating Officer for the purpose, will determine if there is any electoral material in the proposed publication (other than factual election process information).
+The Manager Governance & Legal, or someone authorised by the Manager Governance & Legal for the purpose, will determine if there is any electoral material in the proposed publication (other than factual election process information).

 Should the proposed publication contain such information, it will be returned to the author for correction.